thomaspinckney3/cs4501/Project3.md

 Pages
 -----

-The only required pages for your site are a home page and an item detail page.
+The only required pages for this project are a home page and an item detail page.
 The detail page should show details about whatever it is your marketplace is about -- rides, books, tickets.
 The home page should show links to the detail pages -- maybe the newest content, the